D5003, 5003, 24003

 The frames for D5003 were laid down at Derby Works during the summer of 1958, part of an order of twenty locomotives, which was itself a component of the original 'Modernisation Plan' inventory totalling 181 (later 184) locomotives.
 In order to speed the introduction of this class the first ten locomotives were equipped with power units built by Sulzer Brothers at Winterthur.
 When delivered in December D5003 was allocated to Crewe, but then immediately transferred to Derby (17A).

 The New Year brought a request from the Southern Region to borrow locomotives for a short period pending the arrival of the BRCW Type 3s and the completion of the North Kent electrification scheme.
-The LMR obliged by sending fifteen new Class 24s to Hither Green (73C), with D5003 & D5005 making their way south via the Midland mainline on January 24th.
+The LMR obliged by sending fifteen new Class 24s to Hither Green (73C), with D5003 & D5005 making their way south via the Midland mainline on January 24th and both noted at Hither Green on February 3rd.
 It was well known that these early machines were considerably overweight, to alleviate this D5002 - D5006 had their steam heating boilers removed, giving these five machines a slightly better route availability.

 During March the Type 2s continued driver training, in the process of which D5003 failed on March 4th near Faversham, being assisted to the shed by the following two coach instruction train.
 Investigation by a fitter the next day found an electrical circuit had been closed accidentally, resetting the switch brought the engine back to life.